Manav39/Innovize/README.md

 ## **Conclusion**
 This **Music NFT Copyright Protection platform** provides **new artists with a decentralized, cost-effective, and transparent way** to secure their music ownership.
 By leveraging **blockchain and NFTs**, artists can protect their intellectual property, prevent unauthorized use, and explore **new monetization opportunities** without intermediaries.

-Would you like a guide on integrating a frontend for this? 🚀